khoa-yelo/Importing-Human1-data/README.md

 ### Download URL

-Input tsv files can be [here](https://github.com/paul-shannon/bio-gdb/tree/main/forSam/v1)
+The original repository of the input tsv files can be found [here](https://github.com/paul-shannon/bio-gdb/tree/main/forSam/v1).
+These files were extracted from [Human-GEM repository](https://github.com/SysBioChalmers/Human-GEM)